 What is ultrasound?

 Ultrasound scanning, or sonography, is a method of obtaining images from inside the human body through the use of high-frequency sound waves.
 The sound waves are recorded and displayed as real-time images.
-No ionizing radiation is involved using ultrasound.
+Ultrasound does not use ionizing radiation.

 Common uses of ultrasound include:

 - Guiding procedures such as needle biopsies and aspirations, in which a needle is used to sample tissue for laboratory testing

 - Doppler Ultrasound to study major blood vessels for clots or plaque

 An angiogram is an X-ray procedure that visualizes arteries to help look for cardiovascular disease or other heart problems.
 Blockages or narrowing of blood vessels can affect any organ within the body.
 When an angiogram pinpoints this kind of problem, such as heart disease, your physician can choose the most appropriate method of treatment.

 Your angiogram may be performed by a radiologist or a cardiologist, depending on the area of the body to be examined.
 For example, the radiologist would examine arteries of the legs, kidneys, and brain.
 The cardiologist would examine the arteries of the heart.